Holland Library

 Holland Library, now home to Alexandria Bay Chamber of Commerce, is a historic library building located at Alexandria Bay in Jefferson County, New York.
-It was built in 1899 and is a 40 by 44 ft, two story, hipped roof building designed in a vernacular interpretation of the Richardsonian Romanesque style.
+It was built in 1899, named to honor Josiah Gilbert Holland, and is a 40 by 44 ft, two story, hipped roof building designed in a vernacular interpretation of the Richardsonian Romanesque style.
 It is constructed of Theresa-Alexandria Bay red sandstone.
 It served as a library until 1998, when it was occupied by the Chamber of Commerce.

 It was listed on the National Register of Historic Places in 2002.
+The original library was founded and built by Dr. Josiah G. Holland, a noted author who was a seasonal resident of Alexandria Bay.
+The library was housed in the Westcott Block, which burned down in 1894, and funds for the new one were raised.